bevyengine/bevy-website/content/learn/book/handling-input/utilizing-input.md

 }
 ```

-We can also access a collection of every button that is being interacted with at a given point in time.
+We can also access a collection of every button that is being interacted with on a given frame.
 Using [`get_pressed`], [`get_just_pressed`], or [`get_just_released`] will return an [`Iterator`] (specifically an [`ExactSizeIterator`]) of all currently pressed, just pressed, or just released buttons.
 Any of these options can be preferable when processing a lot of input data at once since you can iterate over all relevant buttons.
 As an example, if you want the `Escape` key to always be evaluated first (but not evaluated separately), we can use `get_pressed` to see if its being pressed.